jacobkrit/Docker-Data-Transfer/README.md

 13. data directory <= **type: String**
 14. data file (raw or processed spectra) - the data could be included as part of the .json file <= **type: String**
 15. gain file <= **type: String**

+**Note:** This application uses Docker to facilitate simpler program modifications between various lab/office devices while collecting, transferring, and storing chemical data.
+Using additional packages and dependencies makes Docker more effective, but the fundamentals remain the same.
+I easily may adapt to more advanced and enterprise applications of data management tools.